 Powell likes to experiment and create new sounds, but he admits that his Fulltone tape echoes are his go-to’s in every mix he creates.
 “For better or for worse, they have a sound that I rely on,” he says.
 “I pretty much always overdrive the inputs and bring back the output through a mic preamp and then overdrive that as well.
 It is a very distinct sort of distorted-echo sound.”

-Being in the business for over four decades and working with a wide range of artists, Vance is a firm believer that half of the jobs you get as an engineer, mixer, or producer, are based on the people you know and what you’ve done in the past.
+Being in the business for over four decades and working with a wide range of artists, Vance is a firm believer that half of the jobs you get as an engineer, mixer, or producer are based on the people you know and what you’ve done in the past.

-One of those relationships that has turned fruitful is one he has had with veteran producer Dave Cobb, another 6-time Grammy winner, who has worked with Jason Isbell, Chris Issac, Shooter Jennings, and even Europe.
+One of those relationships that has turned fruitful is one he has had with veteran producer Dave Cobb, another six-time Grammy winner, who has worked with Jason Isbell, Chris Issac, Shooter Jennings, and even Europe.

-“Dave Cobb (a good friend of mine) had hired me to do a bunch of mixing and recording for him”, Vance recalls.
-“We had just done this [Sturgill Simpson] ‘High Top Mountain’ record when Chris Stapleton — who’d done some demos with Dave — called me.
-We did this ‘Traveler’ record together and it did really well, we made a second one and just kept going.”
+“Dave Cobb (a good friend of mine) had hired me to do a bunch of mixing and recording for him,” Vance recalls.
+“We had just done this [Sturgill Simpson] High Top Mountain record when Chris Stapleton — who’d done some demos with Dave — called me.
+We did this Traveller record together and it did really well.
+We made a second one and just kept going.”

-Being an Award-Winning Producer in Nashville
+Being an award-winning producer in Nashville

-Although born and raised in Missouri, Vance has been at the center of the Nashville music scene for years.
+Although born and raised in Missouri, Vance Powell has been at the center of the Nashville music scene for years.
 His studio, Sputnik Sound, holds an incredible collection of both vintage and hand-built gear, including the world’s first digital effects processor: the Eventide H910 Harmonizer.

 “The best thing about Nashville — as far as the engineers and things go — is that I’m not competing for anybody’s job.
 All of us are working towards the same thing.
 We’re just trying to make a living and make really great music.
 When you’re doing that — and that’s the purity of the whole thing — it’s easy to be friends with everybody.
 It’s not a cutthroat business, not here.”

-“And if it ever does become a [cutthroat business], there’s a bunch of us here that have a pretty good motto: “People in Nashville are nice until they’re not’.”
+“And if it ever does become a [cutthroat business], there’s a bunch of us here that have a pretty good motto: People in Nashville are nice until they’re not.”

 Ready to go into a very different studio?
-Check out home studio of cellist Tina Guo who has a unique path to performing on the “Wonder Woman,” “Dunkirk,” and “Iron Man 2” scores.
+Check out the home studio of cellist Tina Guo who has a unique path to performing on the Wonder Woman, Dunkirk, and Iron Man 2 scores.